Elizabeth I

-Elizabeth I (7 September 1533 – 24 March 1603) (Note: Dates in this article before 14 September 1752 are in the Julian calendar and 1 January is treated as the beginning of the year, even though 25 March was treated as the beginning of the year in England during Elizabeth's life.) was the Queen of England and Ireland from 17 November 1558 until her death.
+Elizabeth I (7 September 1533 – 24 March 1603) (Note: Dates in this article before 14 September 1752 are in the Julian calendar and 1 January is treated as the beginning of the year, even though 25 March was treated as the beginning of the year in England during Elizabeth's life.) was Queen of England and Ireland from 17 November 1558 until her death in 1603.
 She was the last and longest reigning monarch of the House of Tudor.
 Her eventful reign, and its effect on history and culture, gave name to the Elizabethan era.

 Elizabeth was the only surviving child of Henry VIII and his second wife, Anne Boleyn.
 When Elizabeth was two years old, her parents' marriage was annulled, her mother was executed, and Elizabeth was declared illegitimate.
 Henry restored her to the line of succession when she was 10.
 After Henry's death in 1547, Elizabeth's younger half-brother Edward VI ruled until his own death in 1553, bequeathing the crown to a Protestant cousin, Lady Jane Grey, and ignoring the claims of his two half-sisters, Mary and Elizabeth, despite statutes to the contrary.
 Edward's will was quickly set aside and the Catholic Mary became queen, deposing Jane.
 During Mary's reign, Elizabeth was imprisoned for nearly a year on suspicion of supporting Protestant rebels.

-Upon Mary's 1558 death, Elizabeth succeeded to the throne and set out to rule by good counsel.
+Upon Mary's death in 1558, Elizabeth succeeded to the throne and set out to rule by good counsel.
 (Note: "I mean to direct all my actions by good advice and counsel.")
 She depended heavily on a group of trusted advisers led by William Cecil, whom she created Baron Burghley.
-One of her first actions as queen was the establishment of an English Protestant church, of which she became the supreme governor.
+One of her first actions as queen was the establishment of an English church, of which she became the supreme governor.
 This arrangement, later named the Elizabethan Religious Settlement, would evolve into the Church of England.
 It was expected that Elizabeth would marry and produce an heir; however, despite numerous courtships, she never did.
 Because of this she is sometimes referred to as the "Virgin Queen".
-She was succeeded by her cousin, James VI of Scotland.
+She was succeeded by her first cousin twice removed, James VI of Scotland.